As you continue to learn more about WordPress, you may occasionally come across references to the term blogroll.

 After editing your link, you can:

-• Click on Visit Link to make sure that you have set up its URL correctly (the link will open up in a new window),
+- Click on Visit Link to make sure that you have set up the link’s URL correctly (the link will open in a new window),

 (Edit Link: Update Link button)

-To delete individual links, hover your cursor over the link that you want to remove and click on Delete
+To delete links individually, hover your mouse cursor over the link title that you want to remove and click Delete …

-To delete links in bulk, either tick the checkbox next to each link that you would like to delete, or select all links by clicking on the main check box next to the ‘Name’ column header …
+To delete a number of links at once, either click on the check boxes next to individual links that you want to remove, or select all links by clicking on the check box next to the ‘Name’ column header …

 (Deleting multiple links)

-Choose Delete from the ‘Bulk Actions’ drop-down menu, and click the Apply button to delete your selected links …
+Select Delete from the ‘Bulk Actions’ pulldown menu, and click Apply to remove all selected links …

 (Bulk-delete links)